bitnami/sample-mean/README.md

 * It must include a `start()` hook with instructions to start the application.
 In this example we are using [pm2](http://pm2.keymetrics.io/) to start the application as it handles the monitoring and process management for us.

-  If you want to use `npm` directly you should take care of this tasks manually.
+  If you want to use `npm` directly you should take care of these tasks manually.
 For example:

   ```bash
   start () {